coyo8/coyo8.github.io/_posts/2017-05-14-deciphering-meaning-of-nslayoutconstraints-errors.md

 ---

-Recently, I switched to creating all the UI programmatically.
-There are few reasons to support it
+Recently, I switched to creating all the UI programmatically in iOS.
+There are few reasons to support my decision.

-* I wanted to learn about internals of these `UIKit`.
-This is the most important reason.
-I used to get scared whenever I found `CGRect` `Frames` in the App code.
-My brain used to give up.
+- I wanted to learn about internals of these **UIKit** components and would like flag it out that this is the most important reason for me.
+I used to get scared whenever I saw **CGRect**, **Frames** in the code.
+My brain used to give up thinking that it is not comprehensible.
+I was unaware about how things get laid out on screen because of basic understanding.

-* Though it's great have to Interface Builder to create things using drag and drop which reminds me of Java `Swing` library, I did some `Swing` programming during college in where I used to struggle to customize smaller things like changing `Button` size or making it corner rounded.
+* Though it's great have to Interface Builder to create things using drag and drop which reminds me of Java **Swing** library, I did some **Swing** programming during college in where I used to struggle to customize smaller things like changing **Button** size or making it corner rounded.
 It used to make me feel I don't have control over what I am doing.

-* People always asks: Why not `Storyboard` using `Interface Builder`?
-It is `Apple` recommended way.
-I agree but there are places where `Storyboards` are not appropriate tools and as a skill programmer having as many tools is always beneficial.
+* People always asks: Why not **Storyboard** using **Interface Builder**?
+It is **Apple** recommended way.
+I agree but there are places where **Storyboards** are not appropriate tools and as a skill programmer having as many tools is always beneficial.

 OK, now the reasons are over.
 Lets move to why we are here.
 I will break the post in three parts.